Project Gigabit

 Contracts Awarded

-On 10/01/2023 it was announced that the two contracts for Lots 32.02 and 32.03 have been awarded by BDUK to local supplier Wildanet, who have their HQ in Liskeard.
-You can see the press release here and the Wildanet Project Gigabit information page is here.
+In January 2023 it was announced that the two contracts for Lots 32.02 and 32.03 had been awarded by BDUK to local supplier Wildanet, who have their HQ in Liskeard.
+You can see the press release here .
+The Wildanet Project Gigabit, where you can check coverage and register your interest, is here.